Building on shared experience to nurture women's leadership

 The 2020 Asia Women and Rivers Congress is holding a series of women-focused workshops on zoom between July to September to build on and further develop the Congress spirit of sharing experiences and networking.

-Following the highly successful first webinar where we heard and discussed the findings from the study State of Knowledge: Women and Rivers in the Mekong Region (including the Salween basin), the second workshop will build on the ‘’recipe for women’s leadership’’ and draw on participants’ personal experience to share practical ways to nurture and encourage women’s leadership.
-REGISTER BY JULY 30th for the second workshop.
+Following the highly successful first webinar where we heard and discussed the findings from the study State of Knowledge: Women and Rivers in the Mekong Region (including the Salween basin), the second workshop built on the ‘’recipe for women’s leadership’’ and drew on participants’ personal experience to share practical ways to nurture and encourage women’s leadership.

 The State of Knowledge study identified 4 areas of change (with strong intersectionality) and proposed 5 ‘’ingredients’’ needed for women leaders.
 These 4 areas will frame the workshop.